HarryMumford/Kernowave-next-js/README.md

 ```
 ## Future development

-I am currently working on deploying the app using Electron and Heroku
+I am currently working on deploying the app using Electron and Heroku and using axios to mock api swell and wind conditions.